 Bank of America will send you reminders leading up to the grace period of your deposit but be sure to set up your own notifications as well.

-While banking with large institutions such as Bank of America has its advantages such as easy in-person branch access, vast network of ATMs, and a wide range of financial products, their current CD rates are simply not competitive at this time.
+While banking with large institutions such as Bank of America has its advantages such as easy in-person branch access, vast network of ATMs, and a wide range of financial products, their Featured CD rates aren’t as competitive as other offers from online banks at this time.